Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Some arthritis medications can be bought without a prescription.
+Some arthritis medicines can be bought without a prescription:

 Acetaminophen is effective for moderate pain and does not cause stomach upset.
 It doesn’t relieve swelling, though.
-You must talk with your healthcare provider before taking it if you have serious liver or kidney problems.
+You must talk with your healthcare provider before taking it if you have liver or kidney problems.

-Nonsteroidal anti-inflammatories (NSAIDs), such as aspirin, ibuprofen, or naproxen, help relieve pain and swelling.
+Nonsteroidal anti-inflammatory medicines (NSAIDs), such as aspirin, ibuprofen, or naproxen, help relieve pain and swelling.
 Use of NSAIDs can cause stomach and kidney problems and raise blood pressure.
-Note: Do not take NSAIDs if you take medications that thin your blood, such as warfarin.
+Note: Do not take NSAIDs if you take medicines that thin your blood, such as warfarin.
 Talk to your healthcare provider first if you have kidney or liver disease.

 Some arthritis medicines need a prescription:

 Prescription NSAIDs are stronger than over-the-counter NSAIDs.
 They reduce pain and swelling.
 Use of NSAIDs may cause serious stomach problems and easy bruising.
 In rare cases they may lead to kidney or liver problems.
 These include nonselective NSAIDs, such as naproxen, diclofenac, and indomethacin.
 Also, selective NSAIDs, such as meloxicam and celecoxib.
 Selective NSAIDs are thought to have less of a risk of gastrointestinal side effects when compared to nonselective NSAIDs.

-Topical medications are those applied directly to the skin over the affected joint.
+Topical medicines are those applied directly to the skin over the affected joint.
 They may be lotions, cream, sprays, ointments, or gels.
-They can be used along with some oral medications.
+They can be used along with some oral medicines:

 NSAID creams may reduce swelling and relieve pain.

 Capsaicin (cream) is made from an ingredient found in chili peppers.
 It works by stopping production of a substance that helps send pain signals to the brain.
 It may cause a burning or stinging feeling when you first use it.